ivanpesin/sre-assignment/README.md

 3. **CentOS8 linux environment**: the task does not specify Linux flavor; I'm assuming CentOS8 as this is a very common server distribution for production systems.
 This shouldn't affect the scripts and approach, but there might be differences in paths to system utilities used in the backup/restore scripts.
 Due to limited scope of this assignment, I'm ignoring SELinux configuration aspects.

 4. MySQL database is located on a filesystem/block device/volume that **does *NOT* support snapshots**, i.e. not on LVM/ZFS/EBS/etc. The reasons for this assumption:
-   a.
-LVM/ZFS negatively impact MySQL performance; therefore many installations avoid such setup.
+   - LVM/ZFS negatively impact MySQL performance; therefore many installations avoid such setup.
-   b. if the database is located on a volume which supports snapshots then doing a raw backup off the snapshot might be the most efficient way to backup and restore; such approach, however, seems to be in disagreement with the criteria listed in the assignment (backup data and scheme separately).
+   - if the database is located on a volume which supports snapshots then doing a raw backup off the snapshot might be the most efficient way to backup and restore; such approach, however, seems to be in disagreement with the criteria listed in the assignment (backup data and scheme separately).

+### Considerations

+#### Backup/restore

+> NOTE: For 150G dataset, the only viable backup/restore option is raw backups.
+One can further enhance such setup with exporting logical dumps off a raw backup, include replicas, and so on.
+The assignment, however, **specifically** tells to produce separate logical backups for schema and data.
+Given the limited scope of the assignment, I decided to limit myself to only one type of backup, the one which is explicitly requested: **logical**.

+Let's consider available backup/restore options:

+- **hot vs cold backups**: there is nothing specified in the assignment, and if cold backups were acceptable, we'd just stop or flush and lock the DB and copy files.
+Then we can start the main instance back up, fire up another `mysqld` instance off backed up files and generate separate schema and data backups as required in the assignment.
+The script is not required to restore off SQL files specifically, so we can just restore off raw files achieving speed requirement.
+Smells like trickery, however, so I'm assuming we have to keep the main instance online during the backup.
+- **incremental backups**: this would reduce the amortized time of backing up, but usually complicates the recovery, which means slows it down.
+This directly contradicts the requirements (restore speed more important than backup speed), so crossing this out.
+- **raw vs logical backups**: For 150G dataset, the only viable backup/restore option is raw backups.
+One can further enhance such setup with exporting logical dumps off a raw backup, include replicas, and so on.
+The assignment, however, **specifically** tells to produce separate logical backups for schema and data.
+Given the limited scope of the assignment and the fact that raw hot backups are done best with snapshotting feature which I have already assumed not available, I decided to limit myself to only one type of backup, the one which is explicitly requested: **logical**.